-The residency program director and/or member(s) of the resident selection committee evaluates the qualifications of all applicants in the same manner to both traditional and non-traditional pharmacy residency programs through a documented, formal, and thorough procedure based on predetermined criteria.
+The residency program director and/or member(s) of the resident selection committee evaluates the qualifications of all applicants through a documented, formal, and thorough procedure based on predetermined criteria.

-Highly qualified applicants are invited for an on-site interview or a virtual interview.
+Highly qualified applicants are invited for an on-site interview.
 Interviews consists of the following:

-- Brief PowerPoint presentation on any pharmacy related topic (10min presentation + 5min for questions and answers, typically 12-15 slides total) - Traditional Interview (resident selection committee asks a variety of questions to get to know the person behind the application and allow for time to answer any questions for the resident, typically 45minutes total) - Facility Tour (on-site interviews)
+- Meet and greet with Program Directors and pharmacy management (30 minutes) - Meet and greet with preceptors (30-60 minutes) - Traditional Interview (resident selection committee asks a variety of questions to get to know the person behind the application and allow for time to answer any questions for the resident, typically 60 to 90 minutes) - Brief PowerPoint presentation on any pharmacy related topic (15min presentation + 5min for questions and answers, typically 12-18 slides total) - Clinical skills assessment with cases or questions (30 minutes) - Facility Tour (on-site interviews)